 This tutorial will help you to activate 2 Step Verification in Gmail to add additional security to your Gmail account.
 You might have aware that over 5 Million Gmail passwords has been leaked on Sep…

-It reduces Server response time and also reduces volume of data sent by server to web browser because of compressed page size.
+Enabling Gzip Compression in WordPress via .htaccess reduces Server Response Time and volume of data sent by server to web browser because of compressed page size.
 The best way to enable compression using mod_gzip or mod_deflate in WordPress .htaccess file.
 Gzip compression can be enabled by adding a simple code in WordPress .htaccess file of your website.

 DEFLATE compression and Gzip Compression in WordPress

-First you should check whether Gzip compression is enabled or not on your WordPress site.
+First you should check whether Gzip Compression is enabled or not on your WordPress site.
 Google for Gzip compression test tool.
 You also need to find out which server you are using Apache or Nginx.
-Because Gzip compression method is different for both servers.
-You also need to figure out, how to edit WordPress .htaccess file.
+Because Gzip Compression method is different for both servers.
+You also need to figure out, how to edit WordPress .htaccess file if you are using Apache Server.
 Here is a detailed guide on How to edit WordPress .htaccess file.

-You might have read on web about Gzip compression and DEFLATE compression, both compression algorithms are different and used for different servers.
-Gzip compression is used on Apache and Nginx servers, while DEFLATE is only used on Apache server.
+You might have read on web about Gzip Compression and DEFLATE compression, both compression algorithms are different and used for different servers.
+Gzip compression is used on Apache and Nginx servers, while DEFLATE is only used on Apache servers.

-Just copy and paste given below code in WordPress .htaccess file and save changes.
-Now check your site on compression testing tools again, it will definitely reduce your website page size and will increase page-load speed.
+To enable Gzip Compression in WordPress via .htaccess, you only need to copy and paste given below code in WordPress .htaccess file and save changes.
+Now check your site on compression testing tools again, it will definitely reduce your website page size significantly and will increase page-load speed.